-New (2016) : Next to my book (see below New 2015) I now also wrote a concise publication "Two massive anomalies within contemporary "exact" science's light paradigms proving that multiple contemporary paradigms (including the relativity paradigm) are totally flawed.".
+New (2016) : Next to my book (see below New 2015) I now also wrote a concise publication "Two massive anomalies within contemporary "exact" science's light paradigms proving that multiple contemporary paradigms (including the relativity paradigm) are totally flawed." (now version 1.4).
 You can download it by clicking here concise publication in pdf format on two massive anomalies .

 New (2015) : see Home regarding my publication of over 400 pages which you can obtain.
 You can download by clicking here an excerpt of my publication (book) in pdf format.
 This excerpt document of about 75 pages will give you a first idea of what you can expect regarding the contents of my publication.